Introduction

 Starlette abstracts requests handling, and provides utilities for building web applications, such as declaring routes, middlewares, and managing sessions and cookies.

-You can find it in the back/src/api
+You can find them in the back/integrates

 directory.